MirazAli789/Image-Recog/README.md

 A fully functional web-based application for image recognition that works directly in your browser.
 This application uses TensorFlow.js and the MobileNet model to recognize objects in images.

+## Live Demo

+This application is hosted on GitHub Pages and can be accessed at: https://mirazali789.github.io/Image-Recog/

 ## Features

 - Upload images for recognition